seanbrar/gemini-batch-prediction/README.md

 ---

-**Note**: This is an active GSoC project.
-Features and APIs may change as development progresses.
-Check back weekly for updates!
+**GSoC 2025 Complete**: This project successfully delivered a production-ready framework for efficient multimodal analysis with intelligent batching, context caching, and comprehensive tooling.
+The API is stable and ready for production use.